 The stay interview is an opportunity to build trust with employees and a chance to assess the degree of employee satisfaction and engagement that exists in a department or company.
 Stay interviews are preferable to employee satisfaction surveys because they: provide a two-way conversation and a chance to ask questions, get a more in-depth understanding of that employee's current motivation, and offer managers the opportunity to quickly reinforce the positives and deal with the employee's concerns.

 A recent Harvard Business Review article 'How to Keep Your Top Talent' warns that 25% of your top talent plans to jump ship in the next year.
-The results for engagement and effort are even more alarming, since about a third of employees surveyed admit to phoning it in at work.
-That's bad news if you believe that staying competitive relies on the passion, drive and creative energy of talented people.
+The results for engagement and effort are even more alarming since about a third of employees surveyed admit to phoning it in at work.
+That's bad news if you believe that staying competitive relies on the passion, drive, and creative energy of talented people.
 Many firms use exit interviews to find out why employees are leaving their jobs.
 Unfortunately, asking an employee on their last day "why are you leaving?" doesn't provide useful information in time to prevent the turnover.

 A superior approach is a "stay interview" because it occurs before there is any hint that an employee is about to exit the firm.
 A stay interview helps managers understand why employees stay so that those important factors can be reinforced.
 They also signal frustrations that can be nipped in the bud before they drive the employee to start looking elsewhere.
 The benefits of stay interviews:

-Marcia Zidle is a board-certified executive coach, business management consultant and keynote speaker, who works with organizations to leverage their leadership and human capital assets that result in higher performance and profitability.
+Marcia Zidle is a board certified executive coach, business management consultant and keynote speaker, who works with organizations to leverage their leadership and human capital assets that results in higher performance and profitability.

-Marcia brings an expertise in strategy and alignment; social and emotional intelligence; executive and team leadership; employee engagement and innovation; personal and organization change management
+and brings an expertise in social and emotional intelligence; executive and team leadership; employee engagement and innovation; personal and organization change management